nestorhernandez30/us-healthcare-cost-analysis/README.md

 All dollar values are reported in nominal terms.

 📌 Disclaimer:
-The Medical Expenditure Panel Survey (MEPS) is a nationally representative dataset based on a complex survey design.
-While some weighted estimates (e.g., weighted average expenditure) are included, most analyses and visualizations in this project are unweighted for simplicity and exploratory purposes.
-This tradeoff allows for a clearer demonstration of analytical and visualization techniques rather than nationally representative inference.
+Note: The Medical Expenditure Panel Survey (MEPS) data used in this project is based on a complex survey design intended to produce nationally representative estimates.
+While some analyses in this project apply survey weights to account for this design, others are unweighted for simplicity and exploratory purposes.
+Users should be cautious when interpreting unweighted results, as they may not accurately reflect national estimates.